• Home

 • How much can I afford to pay for care each month?

 The final question implies a co-pay.
-Some veterans may be required to agree to a co-payment depending on the nature of the disability, the VA disability rating, and other factors.
+Some veterans may be required to agree to a co-payment depending on the nature of the disability, the VA disability rating and other factors.

 Not all veterans will have a co-pay.
 Discuss this possibility with a VA representative to see what may apply in your circumstances.

-Payment Issues for VA Homemaker and Health Aide Care
+Cost of VA Homemaker and Health Aide Care

 The VA advises potential enrollees for this program that co-pays may be required for services like VA Homemaker and Health Aide Care.
-The patient may be able to pay for long term care via Medicare, Medicaid, or the VA depending on circumstances.
+The patient may be able to pay for long-term care via Medicare, Medicaid or the VA depending on circumstances.

 VA Homemaker and Health Aide Care Is Not an Age-Specific VA Benefit